-Classic Holiday Turkey
+Classic Holiday Turkey (and Herb Brine)

 A turkey is always a big-to-do for the holidays.
-We all search the internet far and wide every year to find how to make that perfect turkey that will meet all the demands of your holiday guests.
+We all search the internet far and wide every year to find how to make that perfect one that will meet all the demands of your holiday guests.
 Perfectly browned and garnished, sitting pretty for it’s picture.
 You want it to be moist and juicy for that one self-proclaimed foodie at the table.
 And most importantly you definitely want that turkey to be done!

 For everyone’s sake and you probably want it to be as hassle free as possible so that you can enjoy the holiday, drinking a glass (or two) of wine, and taking in all the crazy as you think to yourself, “we should all get together more often.”
 Just remember those warm cozy feelings when you wine-buzz fades and you realize your house is a mess and the dish pile never ends…